michaelfraser/edible-loughborough/content/privacy-policy.md

 You can unsubscribe from our promotional communications at any time by clicking on the unsubscribe link in the emails that we send, or by contacting us.
 You will then be removed from the appropriate lists.
 However, we may still communicate with you, for example, to send you activity-related messages that are necessary to respond to service requests, or for other non-marketing purposes.

-If you have questions or comments about your privacy rights, you may email us at info@edibleloughborough.org.uk
+If you have questions or comments about your privacy rights, you may email us at {{< emailAddress >}}

 ## Cookies